roydcarlson/ddash/README.md

 You will need an Ethereum node connected to the blackswan private network and the ability to lock/unlock this account to send transactions.

-Start by creating these directories in your root directory:
+Start by creating these directories:
 ```
+mkdir /home/omarmetwally/ucsfnet
-mkdir /root/blackswan
+mkdir /home/omarmetwally/ucsfnet/gnupg
-mkdir /root/blackswan/data
+mkdir /home/omarmetwally/ucsfnet/data
 ```

 To connect to the *blackswan* network, you'll need to use the same genesis block defined in *genesis.json*.
 Move this file to `/root/blackswan` and set your genesis block (you only need to do this once, and you need to install the Ethereum go client *geth* and Ethereum developer tools first):
 ```
-cd /root/blackswan/data
-geth --datadir=/root/blackswan/data init /root/blackswan/genesis.json
+geth --datadir=/home/omarmetwally/ucsfnet/data init /home/omarmetwally/ucsfnet/genesis.json
 bootnode --genkey=boot.key
 bootnode --nodekey=boot.key
 ```

 In order to use the *web3.py* and *ipfs* wrappers, you'll need to run *geth* and ipfs daemons in the background, respectively:
 ```
-geth --verbosity 1 --datadir /root/blackswan/data --networkid 4828 --port 30303 --rpcapi="db,eth,net,web3,personal,web3" --rpc 101.102.103.104 --rpcport 8545  console
+geth --verbosity 1 --datadir /home/omarmetwally/ucsfnet/data --networkid 4828 --port 30303 --rpcapi="db,eth,net,web3,personal,web3" --rpc 104.236.141.200 --rpcport 8545  console
 ```
 Be very careful when enabling RPC while your accounts are unlocked.
 This can lead to Ethereum wallet attacks, hence the warning above about keeping your development environment completely separate from any real Ether you might own.

-The above command starts the go Ethereum client on your local machine and attempts to connect to the blackswan server at 101.102.103.104.
+The above command starts the go Ethereum client on your local machine and attempts to connect to the blackswan server at 104.236.141.200.
 Remember to set your genesis block according to the above directions.
 Trying to join this network with a different genesis block (such as the default genesis block) will not work.

 Then open a new terminal window or tab and start the ifps daemon:
 ```